zunda-arrow/zunda-arrow.github.io/src/pages/blog/oop.md

 shouldn't be a change.

-## A word about Inheritence
+## A word about Inheritance
-Fuck inheritence.
+Fuck inheritance.

 ## Conclusion
-In conclusion OOP is based for scaleable software.
+In conclusion OOP is based for scalable software.